Two per cent measurement of $H_0$ from Cepheids alone: Data

 In~\cref{fig:SH0ES_sample} we show the distribution of the \ac{SN} apparent magnitudes for the 35 host galaxies and the distribution of their host observed redshifts.
 The left panel compares the apparent magnitudes of the SH0ES \acp{SN} to those of the full \PP\ sample.
 We assume that \PP\ is complete at such small redshifts ($z < 0.011$) down to $m_\mathrm{SN}=14$ mag.
 The distribution of the 35 Cepheid hosts' \ac{SN} magnitudes, which are below $m_{\rm SN} = 14$~mag, is consistent with \PP\ ($p = 0.94$ from a Kolmogorov–Smirnov test), which implies that it is plausible that the Cepheid host sample has been selected with a hard limiting estimated magnitude of $m_\mathrm{SN}=14$~mag.
 The same trend can be seen in the right-hand side panel, where we compare the redshift distributions between the \PP\ and Cepheid host samples (mutually consistent with $p = 0.60$).
-Therefore, it is also possible that the Cepheid host sample has been selected on the basis of observed redshifts.

-Further support for selection on the basis of apparent SN magnitude comes from the distributions of magnitude and redshift.
+Although the real selection criteria may be complicated and not universal, further support for modelling the selection on the basis of apparent SN magnitude comes from the distributions of magnitude and redshift.
 Had the sample been selected on either the basis of magnitudes or redshifts but not both, a tail would be visible in the other distribution.
 However, as shown in~\cref{fig:SH0ES_sample}, the subset of \PP\ with \ac{SN} magnitudes below 14 leads to a sharp truncation in the observed redshift distribution at $3300\kmsec$, whereas the subset of \PP\ hosts with redshift below $3300\kmsec$ shows a small tail in the \ac{SN} apparent magnitude above 14.
-We therefore conclude that \ac{SN} selection is the more likely assumption, which was also a primary model considered by~\citetalias{Kenworthy_2022}.
+We therefore conclude on the basis of current evidence that \ac{SN} selection is the most likely model.
+It was also a primary model considered by~\citetalias{Kenworthy_2022}.
 Both the magnitude and redshift distributions show a small deficit relative to \PP\ near the limiting values.
 However, these deficiencies are not statistically significant if accounting for the expected Poisson uncertainties.
 Nevertheless, we account for non-trivial selection near the edge by modelling a smooth detection probability function rather than assuming a sharp selection threshold.